Accepting PhD Students

 Biography

 Jiangning is a Professor and Group Leader in the Cancer and Infection and Immunity Programs in the Monash Biomedicine Discovery Institute (BDI), and Department of Biochemistry and Molecular Biology, School of Biomedical Sciences, Faculty of Medicine, Nursing and Health Sciences, Monash University, Australia.
-Trained as a bioinformatician and data-savvy scientist, he has a very strong specialty in Artificial Intelligence, Bioinformatics, Comparative Genomics, Cancer Genomics, Bacterial Genomics, Computational Biomedicine, Data Mining, Infection and Immunity, Machine Learning, Proteomics, and Biomedical Big Data Analytics, which are highly sought-after expertise and skill sets in data-driven, paradigm-shifting biomedical research.
+As a highly accomplished bioinformatician and data-driven scientist, he specializes in cutting-edge areas such as Artificial Intelligence, Bioinformatics, Comparative Genomics, Cancer Genomics, Bacterial Genomics, Computational Biomedicine, Data Mining, Infection and Immunity, Machine Learning, Proteomics, and Biomedical Big Data Analytics.
+His expertise is highly sought after in the rapidly evolving field of data-driven biomedical research, where he is recognized for his ability to bridge computational innovation with biomedical discovery.

 Jiangning is motivated to investigate, develop, and deploy cutting-edge bioinformatics methodologies to better understand and address a range of open and challenging problems in genomics, molecular biology, and systems biology.
 To date, he and his team members have developed 60+ bioinformatics toolkits/webservers/software to serve the wider research community, including PROSPERous, iFeature, iFeatureOmega, iProt-Sub, Quokka, Muscadel, iLearn, iLearnPlus, Procleave, and DeepCleave.
 Many of these tools have been highlighted as useful bioinformatic tools and have been widely used by the international research community.
 The high impact of these tools signifies how biomedical knowledge discovery can indeed be alternatively catalysed by data-driven machine-learning techniques.